voukau/metamore/README.md

 ## ToDo

-- [ ] Remove metadata from all the files in the directory
+- [x] Remove metadata from all files in the directory
 - [ ] Remove metadata from specific key (`mm remove --key`)
 - [ ] Listen for new files in the directory and automatically remove their metadata